 - Use candles with caution, as they can present a fire risk.
 Never leave a burning candle unattended.

-Before the storm hits, put away or tie down any loose objects outside such as patio furniture or umbrellas, garbage cans or potted plants.
+- Before the storm hits, secure any loose objects outside such as patio furniture, garbage cans or plants.

-Keep up to date on Hurricane Dorian with the CBC Maritimes live weather blog, updated every day.
+Keep up to date with the CBC Maritimes live weather blog, updated every day.